Things To Do In Wroclaw, Poland [Guide By Locals]

 Słodowa Island

 Another great thing to do in Wrocław, especially while near the Mathematical Tower, is visiting Słodowa Island (pl.
 Wyspa Słodowa).
 It’s one of a few Oder Islands (pl.
 Wyspy Odrzańskie) in the city.
 It’s a really popular meeting place, especially on warmer days in spring and summer.
-On Słodowa Island you’ll find some restaurants and bars, where you can enjoy a meal with great views over the Odra river and Old Towns’ buildings.
+On Słodowa Island you’ll find some restaurants and bars, where you can enjoy a meal with nice views over the Odra River and Old Towns’ buildings.

 Walk along the Wrocław city moat